 PS/Ec 172.
 Game Theory.
 9 units (3-0-6).
 For course description, see Political Science.

-Ec 181.
+Ec 181 ab.
 Convex Analysis and Economic Theory.
-9 units (3-0-6); second term.
-Prerequisites: Ma 2 ab, Ec 121 a.
+9 units (3-0-6); first, second terms.
+Prerequisites: Ma 1.
+Ec 121a is recommended.
 Introduction to the use of convex analysis in economic theory.
-Includes a rigorous discussion of separating hyperplane theorems, continuity and differentiability properties of convex and concave functions, support functions, subdifferentials, Fenchel conjugacy, saddle-point theory, theorem of the alternative, and linear programming.
+Includes separating hyperplane theorems, continuity and differentiability properties of convex and concave functions, support functions, subdifferentials, Fenchel conjugates, saddle-point theorem, theorems of the alternative, polyhedra, linear programming, and duality in graphs.
+Introduction to discrete convex analysis and matroids.
 Emphasis is on the finite-dimensional case, but infinite-dimensional spaces will be discussed.
-Applications to the theory of cost and production functions, decision theory, and game theory.
+Applications to core convergence, cost and production functions, mathematical finance, decision theory, incentive design, and game theory.
 Instructor: Border.